donomii/racketprogs/README.md

 An alternative to Racket's HTTP client.
 Supports connection pooling and keep-alives

+## allmdns * go

+Continuously scans the network for common MDNS services and prints them to STDOUT

 ## bitmap fonts * golang

 Print out letters, similar to figlet.
 Also generates code to be included in your programs, so you can print letters without a font library.